zwegner/mutagen/README.md

 Current State
 -------------

 Mutagen is still in a very prototypical state.
-It is almost entirely implemented as a Python bootstrap program, using PLY to support its lexing/parsing needs.
+It is almost entirely implemented as a Python bootstrap program.
 The goal is to keep the bootstrap as small as possible, while allowing for the duplication of the bootstrap, and later compilation stages, in Mutagen, so as to allow for Pythonless execution.
 The bootstrap is a very simple interpreter, and actually keeps considerable state in the form of symbol tables, Python-backed data structures, and imperative-style I/O. This is just for simplicity in the initial implementation, and the language itself has no mutable state (or at least it will, once it has some monad-like facility).

 As of now, only the lexer has an equivalent implementation in Mutagen.
 It is quite reasonable in terms of code size and readability when compared to the Python version, but its speed is still quite lacking due to the slow interpretive regex engine, as well as the double interpreter layer (Mutagen on top of Python).